VrushankPatel/interview-matters/system-design/observability-logs-metrics-traces/README.md

 Observability enables understanding system behavior through logs, metrics, and traces.
 Critical for debugging distributed systems.

+Canonical Interview Prompt: Implement observability for a distributed e-commerce system to monitor order processing latency and error rates.

 # STAR Summary

 **Situation:** Production outages in a distributed system with poor visibility.